Adele in Munich: Development

 A press conference was held on 16 July 2024 in Hall C6 of Munich Messe, during which the media received information and visuals about the venue's layout.
 Adele was not present.
 Leutgeb told the media that the project idea had germinated two and a half years earlier while sitting next to Wieder in Munich.
 Jonathan Dickins stated it would be "the total opposite of the very small shows in Las Vegas".
 The media event unveiled "Adele World", a "catering", amusement rides and shopping area built surrounding the stadium.
 Lieberberg described Adele in Munich as "the most extensive project in my 50 years in the music business".
 Past concert experiences on the fairgrounds, discussed at the press conference, prompted Felicitas Lachmayr of Augsburger Allgemeine to say, "And now?"

-Robert Levine of Billboard reported that production had cost more than million, including construction costs, whereas other publications provided more precise figures.
+Robert Levine of Billboard reported that production had cost more than million, including construction costs, whereas other publications provided different figures.
 Consequences Scoop Harrison wrote that the cost was million; Le Figaro's Salomé Hénon-Cohin said it amounted to M (equivalent to M in mid-2024).
 Leutgeb Entertainment Group partnered with Lieberberg's Live Nation Germany to promote the concert residency.
 Adele had no further appearances planned in Europe except for her performances in Munich; therefore, she stayed in Germany in July before beginning her summer concert series.
 Adele resided in Munich with her son until the end of August, a context that suited her, renting a 451 m2 floor of the luxury Rosewood Munich, the former Bavarian State Bank, for (equivalent to in mid-2024) per night.

 After Adele's first Messe stage appearance, Lieberberg said, "The whole planning has been going on for over a year now", and "4,000 people have worked with us" on the project.
 Having brought the original idea to fruition, Lieberberg called the enterprise "Adelepolis", which he said had been made up of meetings, determination, exploration, and inspiration.